 - Protecting your income in the event of big life changes

-- Planning for your legacy (including tax issues)
+- Planning for your legacy (including tax planning issues)

 Who Should Use a Financial Advisor?